-Note: Assumes the rezonings shown in Table 6-9.
+Note: Assumes the rezonings shown in Table 6-910.
 Affordable units include very low- and low-income units.
 Source: City of Antioch and Urban Planning Partners, 2022.

-4. Environmental and Infrastructure Constraints
+5.4.
+Environmental and Infrastructure Constraints

-All sites shown in the inventory are infill sites located within urbanized areas of the city and overall, do not have environmental or infrastructure constraints that would preclude future development.
+All sites shown in the Housing Sites linventory are infill sites located within urbanized areas of the city and overall, do not have environmental or infrastructure constraints that would preclude future development.
+This includes any sites in the Housing Sites linventory which are eCity-owned or dedicated to institutional uses.